magento/devdocs/guides/v2.2/rest/catalog-pricing.md

 ### Delete a special price

-If any item has an invalid `price`, `store_id`, `sku` or dates, they will be marked as failed and excluded from delete list
+If any item to be deleted has an invalid `price`, `store_id`, `sku` or date, Magento marks the item as failed and excludes it from the delete list.
+Valid items are deleted as requested.

 **Sample Usage**